leoak/hello-world/README.md

 # hello-world
-I am doing the github tutorial.
+I have done the github tutorial in 2018.
-This is quick and I would like to check if I am not missing anything.